tbergman/cortex/README.md

 # cortex
-The beginning of something great!
+The beginning of something great!!!